 Instead of requiring state-by-state gambling licenses, prediction market platforms operate under federal oversight, primarily by the Commodity Futures Trading Commission (CFTC).
 Because these platforms are structured as event-based financial contracts rather than traditional wagers, they typically allow users to participate at 18, unlike the 21+ requirement common in regulated sports betting.

 That said, the legal landscape is actively evolving.
-On March 23, 2026, Senators Adam Schiff (D-CA) and John Curtis (R-UT) introduced the "Prediction Markets are Gambling Act," a bipartisan bill that aims to ban federal officials from trading on these platforms and restrict certain types of event contracts, particularly those related to sports and casino-style outcomes.
+On March 23, 2026, Senators Adam Schiff (D-CA) and John Curtis (R-UT) introduced the "Prediction Markets Are Gambling Act," a bipartisan bill that would bar CFTC-registered platforms from listing sports or casino-style event contracts altogether, though it hasn't passed as of this writing.

-Concurrently, a Federal Appeals Court ruling in early April 2026 regarding CFTC jurisdiction over sports event contracts has provided further clarity on the regulatory boundaries.
+Concurrently, a divided Third Circuit Court of Appeals ruled in early April 2026 that federal law preempts state gambling law for sports event contracts — but that ruling only binds New Jersey, Pennsylvania, Delaware, and the Virgin Islands, so it hasn't settled the question nationwide.
 As a result, availability can vary by platform and by state, and some operators have chosen to limit or pause services in specific jurisdictions.

 Prediction markets draw increasing attention from state lawmakers and regulators across the U.S. While some jurisdictions are exploring new restrictions or broader gambling definitions that could apply to these platforms, others remain in a monitoring phase without taking formal action.